vitorsvt/shell-migrations/README.md

-# A Bash / PostgreSQL Migration Tool #
+# A BASH / PostgreSQL Migration Tool #

-This is a simple migration tool written in BASH, for defining sets of changes while updating a database schema.
+A simple migration tool written in BASH, for defining sets of changes while updating a database schema.

 ## Usage ##